 Career Outlook

 The future for both positions is extremely favorable.
-The job outlook for computer and information research scientists (which include data scientists) is projected to grow 21% from 2021 to 2031, according to the U.S. Bureau of Labor Statistics.
-Employment for software developers (which includes software engineers) is projected to grow at the same rate during the same time period.
+The job outlook for data scientists is projected to grow 36% between 2023 and 2033, according to the U.S. Bureau of Labor Statistics.
+Employment for software developers (which includes software engineers) is projected to grow 17% during the same time period.

 [RELATED RESOURCE] Prepare for success in either field.
 Use our checklist to select the master’s program that aligns with your career goals.